hgoldfish/qtnetworkng/docs/references.rst

     Waiting event.
 If this ``Event`` is not set, and the parameter ``blocking`` is true, block current coroutine until this event is set.
 Otherwise returns immediately.

-    Returns whether the event is set.
+    Return whether the event is set.

 .. method:: void set()